Happy hormones and hands-free parenting are just some of the reasons why we think babywearing is so fantastic. Check out our list below to learn more!

-Colicky babies tend to affect the whole family.
-Babywearing in a baby carrier can soothe the discomfort, since your baby is carried in an upright position.
+If you have a colicky baby, babywearing might help.
+Carrying your baby in a baby carrier can soothe the discomfort, since your baby is carried in an upright position.

 Wondering which baby carrier to choose?
 Find the right one for you and your baby in our baby carrier guide.